 To stop rust forming, you need another material to bind with oxygen before the iron does.
 This is where chromium comes in.

 Stainless steel doesn’t rust because of the chromium added to the mixture, which forms a chromium oxide layer (instead of iron oxide) on the surface of the material.
 This chromium oxide layer protects the steel underneath and helps give the materials its unique ‘stainless’ properties.

 After decades of work on steel all over the world, the handy chromium discovery took place in Sheffield, England, thanks to Harry Brearley.
 The city is now known as the Steel City.

 Stainless steel is also given a three-digit grade, usually imprinted into the product.
 For example, my stainless steel water bottle is 304 stainless.

-When we consider recycling, the sustainability of stainless steel really starts to come into play.
+When we start to consider stainless steel recycling, the sustainability of this material really starts to come into play.

 Yes, stainless steel is fully recyclable.

-Globally, it’s predicted that around 85% of stainless steel gets recycled at the end of its life.
+Globally, it’s predicted that around 85% of stainless steel is recycled at the end of its life.
 By all accounts, this is quite a high rate.